Job family (Series)

 Clarification from the agency

-Open to the status candidates
+Open to all status eligible candidates